CODEWITHSOURAVBANERJEE26/notification-system/README.md

 # Multi-Tenant Notification System

 A full-stack Multi-Tenant Notification System built using **Node.js, Express.js, MongoDB Atlas, Mongoose, React (Vite), and Axios**.
-The application demonstrates how notifications can be created, retrieved, counted, and managed while maintaining tenant isolation.
+The application demonstrates how notifications can be created, retrieved, counted, and managed while maintaining complete tenant isolation.

 ---

 # Project Overview

-This project implements a Multi-Tenant Notification System where users receive and manage notifications while maintaining complete tenant isolation.
-Each notification request is associated with a specific tenant and user, ensuring that users can access only their own notifications.
+This project implements a Multi-Tenant Notification System where users can receive, manage, and monitor notifications while maintaining complete tenant isolation.

-The backend exposes REST APIs for notification management, while the frontend provides a clean and responsive interface for viewing notifications, unread counts, and notification status.
-MongoDB Atlas is used for data persistence, and tenant isolation is implemented through request headers.
+The backend provides RESTful APIs for notification management, while the frontend offers an interactive interface for switching tenants, simulating business events, viewing notifications, checking unread counts, and managing notification status.

+Tenant isolation is implemented using request headers, ensuring that every tenant accesses only its own notifications.

 ---